Perspectives

 Inflation

-- Warren Buffett
+- Warren Buffet

 Notice

-Are you ready to take a serious look at your financial prospects?
-Riverplace Capital is offering a free financial plan (valued at $1,500) for anyone, not just our clients.
-Information is powerful and knowing how well your needs are being covered can help you make better decisions during this time of heightened uncertainty and stress.
+Riverplace Capital is offering a free financial plan (value $1500) for anyone, not just for our clients.
+Information is powerful, and knowing how well your needs are being covered can help you make better decisions during this time of heightened uncertainty and stress.
 You may want to analyze a variety of “what ifs.”
 Can you be more aggressive with your investments, or should you be more conservative?
 If you get sick, how well can you manage through the illness?
 Other questions may come to mind that cold, rational analysis can help you see through the fog of the moment.